 Don’t just take our word for it.
 Here are some other raving reviews of the rod that we’ve come across online!

-If you’re not convinced about the Redington Classic Trout, here are some other great alternatives to compare it to.
+If you’re not convinced about this fly rod, here are some other great alternatives to compare it to.
 Check out our reviews and see which one will suit you best!